Laav7575/CS348Project/README.md

 This feature requires the user to be logged in.
 After logging in, navigate to the Car **Explore** page, click on a specific car, and add it to your **Liked** folder or any custom folder you’ve created.

 **4. Full Production Dataset**
-To update the production dataset in the database:
+To update the entire production dataset in the database (this has already been done for our project):
 1. Upload the **Sports Car** CSV file from Kaggle to the `mysql-init` folder in the project root directory.
    Rename the file to `fullsports.csv`.
 2. To perform a one-time data clean, run the following commands:

    ```bash